How to Help Your Child Adjust to a New School

 You can give your child a little extra control over their first day and boost their self-esteem by allowing them to choose their outfit, lunchbox, backpack, binder and other accessories.
 Walking into school on their first day with accessories that reflect their personality might make your child feel a bit more excited and confident.
 If the new school allows parents to pick their child’s class, you could also arrange a visit so your child can have input in the decision.

-16. Be Patient
+Be Patient and Encouraging

 It’ll take a little time for your child to get used to a new school.
 Be patient and let your child know you are there for them.
 Reassure them they are going to have a great school year, and before they know it, they’ll no longer feel like the new kid.